Merkl User FAQ

 I participated in a Merkl campaign but I can't claim rewards on Merkl.
 Why?

-If you're unable to claim rewards on Merkl after supplying liquidity to a pool, here are a few possible reasons:
+If you're unable to claim rewards on Merkl after participating in a campaign, here are a few possible reasons:

 I performed an action (providing liquidity, lending, borrowing, …) on one chain, but rewards are distributed on another, is that normal?